 ½ cup Nerds candy (any flavor or mix them all together)

 1. Preheat the oven to 350 degrees and place the rack in the middle of the oven.

-2. In a large flat-bottomed bowl, whisk together the flour, sugar, baking powder, salt, and burgundy wine powder.
+2. In a large flat bottomed bowl, whisk together the flour, sugar, baking powder, and salt.

-3. In a smaller bowl, whisk the eggs.
+3. In a smaller bowl, whisk together the eggs and vanilla extract.

-4. With a rubber spatula, stir the eggs into the flour mixture until the dough just starts to come together.
+4. With a rubber spatula, stir the egg mixture into the flour mixture until the dough just starts to come together.
 Dust your hands with flour and knead the dough in the bowl until all the ingredients are incorporated and the dough is tacky.